Async await basic tutorials and examples

 }

-• async function anonymous expressions Async functions are also declared anonymous and have no name.
-These can be assigned a variable
+• async function anonymous expressions Async functions can also be declared anonymously without a name.
+These can be assigned to a variable.

 const variable = async function () {